joannakl/cs102/projects/project3_logs.markdown

 Once you submit, you should look at all the files that Gradescope has - make sure there is nothing there that should not be there.

 You may resubmit to Gradescope as many times as you wish before the submission link closes.
-But if you resubmit after the grace period ends, your assignment will be subject to the late point deductions.
+But if you resubmit after the grace period ends, your assignment will be subject to the late point deductions, unless you request to use your freebie days once you make your final submission.

 For this project, you will see some of the results for the autograded unit tests.
 Some of the results will be hidden.
 (When some results are hidden, Gradescope does not display the score for the autograded part. )